noidexe/godot-version-manager/README.md

 ## Installation
 ### Windows:
 Unzip and double-click.
-Extraction of downloaded versions requires powershell
+(On Windows XP please make sure Powershell is installed)
 ### Linux:
 Unzip and double-click.
 Extraction of downloaded versions requires `unzip` which, if not installed, should be available in your distro repository
 ### OSX: